trptcolin/reply/README.md

 ## Usage

-Run `bin/reply.sh` on Mac/Linux, or `bin\reply.bat` on Windows.

-And if you want to really live the high life, add the bin directory to your $PATH.
+The easiest way: use `lein repl` (for 2.x).
+Skip the rest if that's all you need.

+Running `lein trampoline run` at the command line, in this project, will get you the latest stuff on master.

+There are also example bin scripts that are currently just set up to work with Leiningen 1.x (2.x already contains REPLy, just not necessarily always the latest from master here).
 If you want additional stuff on the classpath, you can set `$USER_CP`.
-For
-instance:
+For instance:

     USER_CP=`lein classpath` reply